-Coding Blocks launches Career Bootcamp - An ISA course for aspiring programmers
+Coding Blocks Launches Career Bootcamp - An ISA Course for Aspiring Programmers

 Coding Blocks has some of the best coders who have worked with global giants like Facebook, Sony, Barclays, American Express and many more in the country.
 They mentor students and help them ace programming.
 More than 25000 students have been trained by Coding Blocks to date and more than 5000 placed in MNCs like Google, Zomato, Flipkart, etc.

-"We received over 11,000 applications for the program, out of which we have selected only 50 for our first batch.
-We will start running more batches to accommodate the candidates and help them realize their dreams", said Manmohan Gupta, Principal mentor and Founder of Coding Blocks.
-This story is provided by NewsVoir.
-ANI will not be responsible in any way for the content of this article.
-(ANI/NewsVoir)
+Manmohan Gupta, Principal mentor and Founder of Coding Blocks said, “We received over 11,000 applications for the program, out of which we have selected only 50 for our first batch.
+We will start running more batches to accommodate the candidates and help them realize their dreams.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)